clippan/zambezia_survey_sites/README.md

 # Maps for sites identification in Zambezia

-This repository contains a map to highlight interesting areas to survey in Zambezia.
+This repository contains a simple webmap to highlight interesting areas to survey in Zambezia.
 The map is based on open data and approximations and is meant to give a realistic (and not an exact) idea of the situation.
 Only for demonstrative purposes.

 The location and number of population was approximated based on [this settlement layer](https://grid3.org/resources/data) and this [population data](https://data.humdata.org/dataset/highresolutionpopulationdensitymaps).
 This approximation is underestimating the real number of population.